Baystation12/Baystation12-Lore/Planets and Systems/Parasio.md

-# Paradise Resort of Paraiso a Astrés
+# Paradise Resort of Paraiso a AstrÃ©s

 * Parasio Orion